pip-templates/pip-services-beacons-node/README.md

 * MONGO_USER - MongoDB user login
 * MONGO_PASS - MongoDB user password
 * MYSQL_ENABLED - turn on MySql persistence.
 Keep it undefined to turn it off
+* MYSQL_JSON_ENABLED - turn on JSON MySql persistence.
+Keep it undefined to turn it off
 * MYSQL_URI - URI to connect to MySql.
 When it's defined other database parameters are ignored
 * MYSQL_HOST - MySql hostname or server address
 * MYSQL_PORT - MySql port number (default: 3306)